 Trauma is one of the leading causes of mortality and morbidity in children (1,2).
-In seriously injured patients, it is vital to rapidly assess the injuries and promptly institute life-preserving treatments (3).
+In seriously injured patients, it is vital to assess the injuries rapidly and promptly institute life-preserving treatments (3).
 This can be best fulfilled by following Advanced Trauma Life Support (ATLS) protocols with immediate implementation of "ABCDE" and continuous reevaluation of the adequacy of resuscitation efforts (4).
 Adherence to ATLS protocol is associated with more favorable management outcomes (5); a decline in mortality and morbidity of trauma patients was observed after the introduction of ATLS (6,7).

-Children are not miniature adults; their anatomy, physiology and even injury mechanisms differ from adults.
+Children are not miniature adults; their anatomy, physiology and even mechanisms of injury differ from adults.
 The unique characteristics of pediatric patients should be taken into consideration during the assessment and management of injuries.
 However, the principles and priorities are the same and follow similar ATLS sequences as adults (2,3).

-There is evidence suggesting that initial assessment

-and resuscitation priorities are not yet adequately appreciated by some physicians (8).
-By simulation of some clinical cases of pediatric trauma, we aimed to review in brief the principles of primary survey and resuscitation, and also demonstrate how failure to maintain a systematic approach can cause early lifethreatening conditions to be easily missed.
+There is evidence suggesting that initial assessment and resuscitation priorities not be yet adequately appreciated by some physicians (8).
+By presenting some children with trauma, authors aimed to review the principles of primary survey and resuscitation in brief, and also show how failure to maintain a systematic approach can cause early life-threatening conditions that can be easily missed.